Punk Magazine Revisited (1976–1979)

 Why?
 Punk was hardly a success on the establishment's terms—or even by most aesthetic criteria.
 Perhaps it was the sheer hatred the magazine inspired, or the disgusting behavior and public depravity of the magazine's staff, their disdain for all things Bright and Beautiful, their praise for all things Cheap and Offensive.

 Even some of Punk's supporters turned on the magazine.
 Some of the more bitter stories involve the late Lester Bangs, the brilliant maniac of rock criticism and editor of the then-interesting Creem magazine.
 Bangs got involved with Punk early on, when he first moved to New York City.
 He was quite gung-ho at first for exposing the big shots of the music biz for what they were, and figured that Punk was the place to do it, but he began to have second thoughts when he started to receive the same kind of threats that the Punk staff had by then grown accustomed to.
-Not being able to stand the heat, he and Punk eventually parted company.
-A few years later, in a truly sleazy move, Bangs tried to paint Holmstrom as a racist in an article for the Village Voice on punk’s “racism,” and used a party joke that Holmstrom had told him as “evidence.”
+Unable to stand the heat, he and Punk eventually parted company.
+A few years later, in a what Holmstrom describes as a sleazy move, Bangs tarred him with a brush in an article for the Village Voice on punk’s “racism.”
+His principal evidence was a joke Holmstrom told at a party.

 This kind of thing went on a lot, and it was obvious that the liberal arm of the publishing community couldn’t swallow Punk’s brand of satire.
 Papers like the Voice and the Soho News acknowledged Punk’s existence, but generally didn’t approve.
 The Voice was especially fond of quoting Holmstrom and McNeil out of context.
 “But what hurt the most,” said Holmstrom, “was when they started to ignore us.”